-H. Class III Consequences.
+G. Class III Consequences.

-- 1. Out-of-school suspension, including Long Term Suspension - 2 Transfer - 3.
-Alternative education program, including Long Term Alternative School Placement - 4.
+- 1. Out-of-school suspension - 2.
+Transfer - 3.
+Alternative education program - 4.
 Referral to outside agency, including the criminal justice system - 5.
 Expulsion - 6.
-Restitution of property and damages and/or undoing of computer actions, where appropriate - 7.
-Other consequences determined to be reasonable and appropriate by the school Principal. - I. Disciplinary Hearing.
-If a violation occurs which requires a disciplinary hearing, the hearing will be conducted in accordance with procedures set out in section XXIII below.
+Restitution of property and damages and/or undoing of computer actions where appropriate - 7.
+Other consequences determined to be reasonable and appropriate by the school Principal - H. Disciplinary Hearing.
+If a violation occurs which requires a disciplinary hearing, the hearing will be scheduled to convene not later than the fifth school day after the commission of the violation initiating expulsion consideration.
+Expulsion may result.
 The decision to suspend and/or take additional action will include a review of the student's exceptional status, if any, and applicable federal law.
-(See Board Policies 6.18 and 6.19). - J. Readmittance.
+(See Board Policies 6.18 and 6.19). - I. Readmittance.
 Students who have violated Board policy concerning drugs, alcohol, weapons, physical harm to a person, or threatened physical harm to a person may not be readmitted to any public school of this state until: - 1.
-Criminal charges or offenses arising from the conduct, if any, have been disposed of by appropriate authorities, and - 2.
-The student has satisfied all other requirements of the local Board of Education (City of Madison or other) as a condition for readmission.
+Criminal charges or offenses arising from the conduct, if any, have been disposed of by appropriate authorities, and

+2. The student has satisfied all other requirements of the local Board of Education (City of Madison or other) as a condition for readmission.